Hierarchical Refinement of Universal Multimodal Attacks on Vision-Language Models: Related work

 \subsection{Adversarial Attack}

 Real-world applications often involve uncertainty, randomness, and potential threats, making it crucial to ensure that developed models are both robust and secure.
 Adversarial attacks are one of the most effective methods for evaluating model robustness, which aims to induce incorrect predictions of target models by injecting imperceptible perturbations (i.e., adversarial perturbations) into input data \cite{szegedy2014intriguing,zhang2023proactive,zhang2021privacy,zhangsurvey}.
 According to the scope, existing adversarial perturbations can be roughly categorized into sample-wise \cite{madry2018towards,carlini2017towards}, class-wise \cite{benz2021universal} and universal adversarial perturbations (UAPs) \cite{moosavi2017universal,li2020regional,liu2023enhancing}, which are designed for individual samples, specific classes, and all data, respectively.
 Generally, sample-wise and class-wise perturbations are more effective than universal perturbations as they can exploit vulnerabilities specific to each sample or class.
-However, they are less transferable to unseen data and must be generated from scratch for new samples or classes, limiting their scalability in large-scale applications.
+However, they have to be generated from scratch for new samples or classes, limiting their scalability in large-scale applications.
 In contrast, universal perturbations are more efficient, as they can be reused across different data once learned.
-Nevertheless, since UAPs are independent of specific data, they fail to leverage data-specific characteristics and are more prone to overfit to target models during training, limiting their effectiveness and transferability.
+Nevertheless, they fail to leverage data-specific characteristics and are more prone to overfit to target models during training.